-I am a citizen of the United States.
-I have been a bona fide resident of and my tax home has been located in statement is made.
-Or if not that period, from the date of this statement until , 19 , 19 , 19 ,
+1 am a citizen of the United States.
+I have been a bona fide resident of and my tax home has been located in \ statement is made.
+Or if not that period, from the date of this statement until \\\\\ , 19 \ (date within tax year)

-(foreign country or countries) for an uninterrupted period which includes an entire tax year that began on , 19 (date) I expect to remain a bona fide resident and retain my tax home in a fe oreign co untry (or сοι untries) unti l the enc d of the tax year r for whi ch this
+(toreign country OF countres) tor âП uninterrupted period which includes an entire tax year that began on , 19 (date) / I expect to remain a bona fide resident and retain my tax home in a foreign co untry (or çou intries) unti l the end of the tax year for whi ch this